kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-persistent-volume-storage.md

 each Container.

 {{< note >}}
-**Note**: When a Pod consumes a PersistentVolume, the GIDs associated with the PersistentVolume are not present on the Pod resource itself.
+When a Pod consumes a PersistentVolume, the GIDs associated with the PersistentVolume are not present on the Pod resource itself.
 {{< /note >}}